 Fisher College expressly prohibits any form of hazing.
 Hazing is against the law, incorporates other serious crimes, and violates University policy.
-Reports of hazing will be investigated immediately by the Fisher College Police Department, other College administrative offices, outside law enforcement agencies, or any combination of the three.
-In addition to criminal penalties under Massachusetts law, students or employees are subject to College disciplinary action for organizing or participating in hazing or failing to report persons in danger in conjunction with hazing.
+Reports of hazing will be investigated immediately by the Fisher College Police Department, other College administrative offices,

 General Laws of Massachusetts